 But the daily huddle is more like a latte: often confused with other drinks like flat whites and cappuccinos.

 Daily huddles, daily standups, and daily scrums are like cappucinos, flat whites, and lattes.
-They all have the same ingredients, but they’re different!
+They all have the same ingredients, but they’re made slightly differently!

 In this article, we’ll help you get your huddles right by discussing: